What is cocaine?

 Safer Use

 - The active ingredient content of cocaine varies greatly, and other substances are often added as extenders.
 This means that exact dosing is not possible and unexpected effects may occur.
-Pay attention to current substance warnings and, if possible, use drug-checking offers.
+Pay attention to current substance warnings and make use of drug checking whenever possible.
 When consuming, test only a small amount and wait for the effect (do not refill!).

-- Always measure your own dose.
+- Always measure out your dose yourself.
 Do not transfer the responsibility for this to others.
 That way, you’re guaranteed to stay on top of things.

 - It is never okay to administer substances to other people without their knowledge and consent!
 You endanger the life of a person and are liable to prosecution.
-If you observe such a situation, get help and protect the person concerned.
+If you witness such a situation, get help and protect the person being spiked.

 - There is no point in testing cocaine on the gums.
 Cocaine often has lidocaine added as an extender, which has the same local anesthetic effect.